Private guides in Africa

 Kerry was born in Kenya and grew up accompanying her parents and brother on safaris all over East Africa.
 Kerry's father is the sculptor Robert Glen and many of the family expeditions revolved around studying the biology and design of the animals they encountered.
 After studying Environmental and Geographical studies at the University of Cape Town, Kerry returned to Kenya where she designed and managed Sabuk Lodge where she spent time guiding and training other local guides.
 In 2005 Kerry and her husband, James Christian, Set up Karisia Walking Safaris, the adventurous walking and camel safaris offered all over Laikipia and Northern Kenya.

 Born and raised in Kenya, Mike has been guiding safaris regularly since the early 1990s.
-Between 2002 and 2008 he also worked for a conservation organisation affiliated to some of Kenya’s most well respected high-end safari operators.
+Between 2002 and 2008 he also worked for a conservation organization affiliated to some of Kenya’s most well respected high-end safari operators.
 During this period Mike was actively involved in the establishment of the successful community conservation areas and conservancies which have been set up around the world famous Masai Mara National Reserve.
 He has professional guiding experience in Kenya, Tanzania, Uganda and Rwanda and with an easy charm and a quick wit he is very popular with Scott Dunn guests.

 Nikita is an eight-time South African Surf Champion, and one of Africa’s leading Adventure Guides.
 She’s the Kelly Slater of African women’s’ surfing, and for many years has been Africa’s only female representative on the elite world surf tour.
 Based in Cape Town, Nikita has risen to become one of South Africa’s leading adventure guides outside of the realms of wildlife safaris in only a few short years.
-Nikita has a flexible and creative approach to her guiding where each tour is personalised to the guest.
+Nikita has a flexible and creative approach to her guiding where each tour is personalized to the guest.
 Explore the urban corners of the impressive city of Cape Town, visit some of the more remote reserves, and have a surf lesson with Nikita herself.

 Coming from a long line of African pioneers and adventurers Ralph Bousfield’s family has been guiding for five generations.
 At university Ralph studied Nature Conservation and went on to further his studies under famous George Archibold who was known for captive breeding the whooping crane and saving it from extinction.
 One of Ralph’s greatest teachers and mentors was his father, Jack Bousfield, who set up the famous Jacks Camp and worked with some of the greatest trackers in Africa.
 Growing up on safari and working along side the Bushmen of the Botswana wilderness, it was only natural his fathers passions would also become his own.
 In 1998 Ralph co-produced and presented the sixteen part “Uncharted Africa” for the Discovery Channel.

 Born in the Drakensberg Mountains of South Africa, Rodger has been a field guide all over Africa with over 10 years of experience.
 Since moving to Cape Town, Rodger is considered a true local and has been able to combine his private guiding skills alongside his photographic talent in order to provide guests with experiences in the Cape that are unique, creative and tangible.
 Rodger has a real nose for discovering hidden gems and loves to share this knowledge with guests.
-This, along side his taste for great food and wines makes him the perfect guide for the region and a really valuable addition to your Cape Town Holiday.
+This, along side his taste for great food and wines makes him the perfect guide for the region and a really valuable addition to your Cape Town Vacation.

 Our Guide to Gorilla Trekking